Tags

 The Devil Sat Down And Cried

-The record in question, Love Is Like Rain, shows just what a crapshoot the final month of 1947 had been like for labels right before the recording ban hit.
+This record shows just what a crapshoot the final month of 1947 had been like for labels right before the recording ban hit.

 On one hand they had an artist in Harris who seemed ideally suited for the growing interest in this rock ‘n’ roll stuff and represented their best chance to capitalize on it should the style continue to grow.
 But on the other hand it was still at the time far from a sure thing commercially (no rock song had yet hit the national charts when 1947 came to a close) and for all anybody knew the whole raucous style may still have wound up being nothing more than a passing fad, a transitory style soon forgotten.